What To Do If You Don't Want To Be Drafted

-With the U.S. at war in Iraq and Afghanistan, recruiters won't be able to meet their quotas forever.
+With the U.S. at war in Iraq, Afghanistan, and more and more other countries, recruiters won't be able to meet their quotas forever.
 With American soldiers dying every day in foreign wars and occupations, people don't want to enlist no matter how desperate they are for a job.
 Even if the fighting stops soon, U.S. troops will probably stay in Afghanistan, Iraq, and the Gulf for years.
 If Army recruits have to spend years sitting in the desert in a hostile country, who's going to volunteer next year ... or the year after?
-Members of Congress are already talking about bringing back the draft -- but they're afraid of draft resistance.
+Members of Congress are already talking about bringing back the draft -- but they're afraid of draft resistance, which has already made draft registration unenforceable.

 The first people to get drafted will probably be doctors, nurses, and other health care workers (both men and women).
 The military was short of health care workers even before the current wars began, and as the bodies pile up Congress may authorize a "Doctor Draft" of medical professionals.
 Selective Service has contingency plans for a Health Care Personnel Delivery System to draft men and women ages 20 through 44 who are doctors, nurses, technicians, therapists, or other medical professionals.
 (One way for such people not to be drafted -- unless they are also young men eligible for the general draft -- is to give up their medical or professional licenses.
 But they'll have to do it before they are drafted.
 Unless you're already thinking about a career change, that's not much of a choice.)
 For more on the health workers draft, see www.MedicalDraft.info.